Skip to main content

 Event - Select the trigger event as ‘Download Documents’.

 Task Mode - Select task mode as ‘Pre’.
-(To directly download the document without confirming).
+(To download the document without confirming).

-Task Type - Select the type as ‘Rename File’ (To download the document with the updated name).
+Task Type - Select the type ‘Rename File’ (To download the document with the updated name).

-Task - Select the name of system task created in the step above.
+Task - Select the name of the system task created in the step above.

-This will invoke the configured system task when user tries to download the file from selected folder.
+This will invoke the configured system task when the user tries to download the file from the selected folder.

 D. Example

-Folder Name - 'Interior' where set of 2 custom attributes are applied.
+Folder Name - 'Interior' where 2 custom attributes are applied.

 Attribute 1 (Dropdown) - Model Code